amaaljuffry/studio-matcham/README.md

 ## 🔧 Project Background

 - **Ideation:** Sparked by the frustration of finding scattered, unreliable information on matcha cafes and a desire to spotlight local gems.
-- **Development:** Built using **Next.js**, **Supabase**, and the **Google Maps Platform**.
+- **Development:** Built using **Next.js**, **Supabase**, and the **Leaflet + OpenStreetMap**.
 The project went through several iterations to refine UX, filtering, and map behavior.
 - **Community Focus:** We actively encourage user submissions and feedback to keep the directory current, curated, and collaborative.

 ---

-## 🗺️ Google Maps Platform Integration
+## 🗺️ OpenStreetMap Platform Integration

 - **Maps JavaScript API:**
   The interactive map is central to the platform.
-Each cafe is marked and clickable for details.
+Each cafe is marked and clickable for details with Leaflet + OpenStreetMap

 - **Geolocation:**
   Automatically centers the map to the user’s location for easy discovery nearby.